-- Cons: Pricey, still need an extra strap to secure front tires
+- Still need an extra strap to secure front tires

 One of the biggest pains of racking multiple bikes is trying to wrestle the handlebars out of the way.
 Trying to weave them in and out of the other bikes has made us start an otherwise great riding day with a foul taste in our mouths.